 - Generate huge amounts of requests in minimal time to simulate massive concurrency.

 - This could easily mean setting up farms of JMeter or Tsung Nodes, which need additional management and automation.

 - Automated BVTs in your CICD pipelines for functional sanity and regressions.

 - Nightly automated performance and soak tests to detect daily progress and variations.

-- Automated reports result in an easy to read and easy to understand fashion.
-On a daily basis, this saves huge amount of time in analysis!
+- Automated reports result in an easy-to-read and easy-to-understand fashion.
+On a daily basis, this saves a huge amount of time in analysis!

-- Monitoring, Capturing and Analyzing of application system counters to verify resource utilizations (CPU, Memory, IO, Caches, handles, etc)
+- Monitoring, Capturing, and Analyzing of application system counters to verify resource utilization (CPU, Memory, IO, Caches, handles, etc)

 The list goes on…